 Math and Money Fun for Students

 Anyone who has ever received incorrect change knows just how important math is when managing money.
 Calculators and cash registers are great tools, but they are only as useful as the numbers that are fed into them.
-Being able to quickly make changes in one's head can not only save students money, but it can also help them develop math skills that will help them for a lifetime.
+Being able to quickly make changes in one's head can save students money and help them develop math skills that will help them for a lifetime.
+In addition to understanding and applying basic addition and subtraction math skills to calculate costs and change, other money-centric concepts like planning, saving, and investing are also key elements to help students start to build their own healthy money habits down the road.

 Money: Coins, Dollars, and Saving

 When money first started being used, every coin was made from precious metal.
 The metal had a value based on the economy of an area and how easily that metal was found.
 Copper was more abundant than silver, so the penny was cheaper than the quarter, but over time, the buying power of the coins became less tied to any single metal or substance.
 Once this happened, coins no longer had to be made out of precious metal, which is why nickels are now made out of nickel-coated copper, for instance.
-For a time, paper dollars could be traded in for precious metals at a bank.
-One of the most important things money can do is be saved.
-Compound interest is an incredible tool, and even small savings can become large and helpful given enough time.
+Paper dollars could be traded in for precious metals at a bank for a time.
+One of the most important things money can do is be earned, accumulated, and saved.
+Compound interest is also an incredible money concept for students to understand since even small savings can become large and plentiful with enough time.
+Plus, young students have the most time to grow their savings, so even a young age can be a good time to create some basic understanding of the elementary concepts of savings and interest by practicing math skills like addition, subtraction, and even how calculating simple percentages.

 Counting and Skip Counting